Nonlinear Hall responses in tunable nodal Dirac semimetals: Results

 \subsection{BCP induced third order Hall effect:}

-Since the third order Hall response is not restricted by TRS and IS~\cite{Liu,Tanay}, we observe a finite BCP induced TOH response in all three phases.
-Using equation~\ref{A1BCP}, different components of the BCP tensor for the Hamiltonian in equation~\ref{Hamiltonian} are found to be
+Since the third-order Hall response is not restricted by TRS and IS~\cite{Liu,Tanay}, we observe a finite BCP induced TOH response in all three phases.
+Using equation~\ref{eq:BCP}, different components of the BCP tensor for the Hamiltonian in equation~\ref{Hamiltonian} are found to be (see appendices for details)